ZeusWPI/slotmachien/README.md

 ### Web
 Web server that handles POST requests to open/close the door, or can send the current status of the lock (open/closed/error).
 Runs on RPi in conjunction with SlotMachienPC.

-### Android
-Android app that communicates with the webserver to open/close the door remotely.